DevExpress-Examples/reporting-asp-net-core-inject-data-from-efcore-dbcontext-into-report-using-object-data-source/Readme.md

 ### Document Preview in Report Designer

 The [CustomPreviewReportCustomizationService](CS/xrefcoredemo/Services/CustomPreviewReportCustomizationService.cs) assigns a data source to a report before the Report Designer generates a document for preview.
+In addition to that, the [CustomWebDocumentViewerOperationLogger](CS/xrefcoredemo/Services/CustomWebDocumentViewerOperationLogger.cs) service implementation is required for applications hosted on multiple web servers (Web Farm).